marcanjoul/note-web/README.md

 ---

-### 💬 Want to improve or collaborate?
+### Want to improve or collaborate?
-> Open an issue, drop a PR, or fork it and make it your own.
-More to come 🔥
+> Open an issue, drop a PR, or fork it and make it your own.I'd appreciate any feedback!